-Under the threat of an economic slowdown, Volkswagen AG anticipates its strong growth to continue, according to the head of the automaker’s works council.
+Under the threat of an economic slowdown, German auto giant Volkswagen AG is anticipating its strong growth to continue, according to the head of the carmaker’s works council.
 Bernd Osterloh, representing labor on the company’s supervisory board, told the Hamburg business journalists' club late Wednesday that there were no signs that demand for cars is slackening this year.

 Moreover, Osterloh shared that even when the company is integrating truck maker MAN and sports vehicle manufacturer Porsche into its operations, the expected strong growth is still manageable, according to Autonews.